-Birch firewood is a good option without being excellent.
-It has a moderate to high heat production but a higher sap content, leading to more smoke being generated.
+Birch is good firewood without being excellent.
+It has moderate to high heat production but a higher sap content, generating more smoke.

 One of its significant advantages is the faster seasoning time for hardwood which means you can burn the wood in the same year it is felled.

 Table of Contents

 - BTU: 20-26 million BTU/cord

 Overall, birch is good firewood without being excellent.
 It has a decent heat production and seasons quickly.
 The smell is pleasant, although I wouldn’t use it to smoke my food.
 If I had access to birch, I would happily add it to my winter firewood stockpile.

 However, it does have its disadvantages, such as splitting difficulty and its susceptibility to rot.
 I have found that the wood fibers are very stringy, making it difficult to pull apart the logs after you think you have finished.
 Birch is also vulnerable to rotting, so make sure you spit the wood quickly after felling it and store it in a dry location, off the ground.

 Birch has a moderate to high heat production depending on the particular species: